Frosted Cranberries

 I have been wanting to make Frosted Cranberries for a while, but just now getting around to doing it.
 They’re so pretty and sparkly – and so festive.

-This is the first year I’ve made these, and they’re so DAMN EASY.
+This is the first year I’ve made these, and they’re so EASY.
 I’ve had so many ideas for these pretty little things.

-The first thing I did was to make frosted cranberry infused vodka.
+The first thing I did was to make frosted cranberry-infused vodka.

 This vodka gets flavor and sweetness from both the fresh cranberries and the sugar that adorned them.
-And how easy is that?

 My daughter turned 21 a few days ago, so when she gets home for Christmas, I’m making a chocolate roulade cake and it will be adorned with these.

-Annnnyyyyyy way – back to her cake.
-Hopefully the baking angels will be on both shoulders tomorrow and it will turn out beautifully, just like my daughter.
+Hopefully, the baking angels will be on both shoulders tomorrow and it will turn out beautifully, just like my daughter.

 Here’s your printable!